Revisiting the matching of black hole tidal responses: a systematic study of relativistic and logarithmic corrections: Introduction and Main Results

-As far as logarithmic corrections are concerned, they can be easily incorporated within the EFT and interpreted as a classical renormalization group (RG) running~\cite{Kol:2011vg}.

-Within the EFT all gravitational corrections are computed as PN perturbations around the flat background~\cite{Goldberger:2004jt,Kol:2007rx,Kol:2009mj}.
-In this regard the EFT is sometimes referred to as non-relativistic general relativity.
+Within the EFT all gravitational corrections are computed as relativistic perturbations around the flat background~\cite{Goldberger:2004jt,Kol:2007rx,Kol:2009mj}.
+In this regard the EFT is sometimes referred to as nonrelativistic general relativity.
 In this approach, the PN corrections in the source series of~\eqref{eq:PNprof} are just classical nonlinear graviton corrections to the external source profile.
-These corrections, i.e. the coefficient $c_{2\ell+1}$, can be computed explicitly.
-After that the whole external field profile can be matched to the BHPT calculation.
+These corrections, i.e., the coefficient $c_{2\ell+1}$, can be computed explicitly.
+After that the whole external field profile can be matched to a corresponding BHPT calculation.
 Therefore, the EFT allows us to get around the source/response ambiguity without having to use the analytic continuation of the multipole index.

-In order to extract the Love numbers, one needs to match EFT and full GR (or BHPT) calculations.
+To extract the Love numbers, one needs to match EFT and full general relativity (GR) (or BHPT) calculations.
 The cleanest way to do so is to compare two gauge-invariant observables, such as a cross section of the elastic scattering of gravitational waves off a BH geometry.
-For that one needs to know this cross-section at least at the 5PN oder~\cite{Porto:2016pyg}, which has not been computed yet.
-However, there is a simper way to obtain the Love numbers: one can match static graviton one-point functions like~\eqref{eq:PNprof}.
-This procedure is delicate because one needs to make sure that the one-point function calculations on both EFT and UV sides are carried out in consistent gauges.
-We define an EFT gauge to be consistent with the background geometry if the background EFT one-point function of gravitons (i.e. without external fields) coincides with a perturbatively expanded full geometry.
+For that one needs to know this cross section at least at the 5 post-Minkowskian (PM) order~\cite{Goldberger:2004jt,Porto:2016pyg}.\footnote{See~\cite{Ivanov:2022qqt} for a recent discussion and simplifications in the context of the near/far zone factorization of the scattering amplitude.} However, there is a simper way to obtain the Love numbers: one can match static graviton one-point functions such as ~\eqref{eq:PNprof}.
+This procedure is delicate as it is done in a particular coordinate system.

+To overcome possible issue with coordinate dependence, one needs to make sure that the one-point function calculations on both EFT and UV sides are carried out in consistent gauges.
+In this paper, we define an EFT gauge to be consistent with the background geometry if the background EFT one-point function of gravitons (i.e., without external fields) coincides with a perturbatively expanded full geometry.
 Once we have specified a consistent gauge, we can match the full one-point function including external perturbations, which will then give us the Love numbers.
-Since the EFT Wilson coefficients are universal, results would be gauge-independent even if some specific one-point functions are used for the matching.
-This applies both to the Love numbers and their possible running property.
+Since the EFT Wilson coefficients are universal, results would be gauge-independent even if some specific one-point functions are used for the matching are not.